MiniEinsteinD/SYSCX/README.md

 # SYSCX
-A local version of X (Twitter) for SYSC  students.
+A locally deployed version of X (Twitter) for SYSC (Systems and Computer Engineering) students using XAMPP.
 HTML, CSS, JS, PHP, and SQL languages are used to create the web application.